herimor/voxtream/README.md

     --text "In general, however, some method is then needed to evaluate each approximation." \
     --output "output_stream.wav"
 ```
-* Note: The VoXtream requires around 2GB of VRAM.
-Initial run may take some additional time to download model weights.

 #### Full streaming
 ```bash